top of page

 Why this website?

-The purpose of this website is to provide an overview of the simulation activities in the Department of Otolaryngology and Communication Enhancement.
-The department has been using simulation to enrich its educational programs since 2006.
-Simulation activities occur regularly and include:
+The purpose of this website is to give an overview of the simulation activities in the Department of Otolaryngology and Communication Enhancement.
+Since 2006, the department, in partnership with IDS (Immersive Design Systems) at Boston Children's Hospital, has been using simulation to enhance its education programs.
+Simulation activities happen regularly and include:

 1) CICU/ORL (Cardiac ICU/Otolaryngology) Course – For pediatric ORL fellows and intermediate fellows.
 CICU nurses, a respiratory therapist, and either CICU fellows or CICU attendings round out the participating group.
 This course is similar to the NOA Course except that in addition to developing good non-technical skills, its goals include exchanging primary airway and cardiovascular content between the two teams.